texas Lemon Law FAQ

 In most cases, all we need from you is your vehicle’s repair history and any sales or warranty documentation you have.
 And, if you don’t have access to such records, we can usually obtain them on your behalf.
 So, rather than fighting a giant corporation’s legal team by yourself, reach out to us today for a free case review so we can help you collect the compensation you’re owed.

-Does Texas Have a Lemon Law for Used Cars?
+What is the Texas Lemon Law For Used Cars?

 The Texas Lemon Law typically only applies to new vehicles.
 However, if you purchased a used vehicle that was still under warranty, it may still be covered.
 As long as the vehicle meets the definition of a lemon, it’s protected under the Texas Lemon Law, whether or not you’re the original owner.